nkabbara/nkabbara.github.io/books/unlimited-memory.md

 buy-url: https://a.co/d/fZpWKI6
 ---

-_Writing this in the first person to see how it feels._

 Since high school, I had been memorizing by rote repetition.
 It turns out that that's the least effective way to memorize.
 Our mind is setup to memorize differently.
 This books showed me how.

 If I believed my limitations, then my life will be bounded by them.
 So step zero is to assume that my memory is limitless.
 Use [Useful Not True](/books/useful-not-true) notes for help on this.[^2]